An extraterrestrial encounter at Giant Rock inspired George Van Tassel to build the life-prolonging “time machine” he called the Integratron.

 House from the 1986 horror movie for sale in Monrovia, CA

 In my childhood, I was convinced every big, creepy old house was full of monsters.
-Every closet was a doorway to some new nightmare, black voids with skeletal, tentacled beasts lived behind bathroom mirrors.
-This was due, mostly, to the 1986 horror film House, starring William Katt, George Wendt and Richard Moll.
+Every closet was a doorway to some new nightmare and black voids with skeletal, tentacled beasts lived behind bathroom mirrors.
+This was due, mostly, to the 1986 horror movie House, starring William Katt, George Wendt and Richard Moll.

 This movie also inspired an early fear of taxidermy and garden tools, but that’s a story for another day.

 House is the story of Roger Cobb, a horror novelist struggling with the disappearance of his son and subsequent divorce from his wife.
 After his eccentric aunt commits suicide, Cobb moves into her house to focus on writing his next novel.
 But his solitude is soon disrupted as he discovers what horrors have been waiting for him inside.

 Several changes were made for the film to make the house appear more menacing.

 While the interiors of the house were filmed on a sound stage, a 1887 Queen Anne Victorian located at 329 Melrose Ave, Monrovia, CA 91016, known as the Mills View mansion, was used for the exterior shots.
 According to Old House Dreams it just happens to be for sale (well, pending sale) for a cool $1,275,000.